-Dinner is great, but dinner is also a commitment.
-And sometimes you’re just not ready for a commitment.
+Going out to dinner is great, but going out to dinner is also a commitment.
+And sometimes you’re just not ready for commitment.
 For instance, on a first date, or when you’ve been guilted into meeting your mom’s friend’s nephew for an informational interview about “getting into tech.”
 In situations like these, you need a place that’s perfect for drinks and a light bite - so if things go well, there’s food to sustain you, but if they get awkward, you don’t need to wait two hours for the check.
 Here are the best spots in Seattle for drinks and snacks.

-This Pioneer Square bar used to be a historic bank (it still has the original vault door and everything).
+This Pioneer Square bar was once a bank (it still has the original vault door and everything).
 It feels like a grown-up place to meet someone for a drink, maybe because of the visible reminders that money is a thing you need to worry about.
 Get some cocktails and share the Ploughman’s Lunch plate, a.k.a. meat and cheese and assorted other snacks on a board.
 Other menu highlights include the baguette with beer butter, roasted potatoes with potato salad aioli, and (if things are going well and you feel like staying for dinner) the Sloppy Joe.

-When you want to consume champagne, cheese, meat, and bread like you’re on vacation in Paris, Le Caviste is where to go.
+When you want to consume champagne, cheese, meat, and bread like you’re on vacation in Paris, Le Caviste is the place to go.
 It’s a small, sleek spot with wine crates everywhere, a chalkboard menu written entirely in French, and charcuterie planks sure to impress your drinking companion(s).

 Another classy spot for an aperitif and some snacks - this time, of the Italian variety.
 You’re here for spicy roasted hazelnuts, charcuterie, bruschetta, meatballs with garlic bread, or one of the rotating pasta dishes (the portions are pretty small, so they still feel light).
 Bonus: during Happy Hour, martinis and Campari spritzes are $6 each.